Eve (Alan Parsons Project album)

-Eve is the fourth studio album by British rock band The Alan Parsons Project, released on 27 August 1979 by Arista Records.
+Eve is the fourth studio album by British rock band the Alan Parsons Project, released on 27 August 1979 by Arista Records.
 The album's focus is on the strength and characteristics of women, and the problems they face in the world of men.
 It had originally been intended to focus on "great women in history", but evolved into a wider concept.
-The album name was the same as Eric Woolfson's mother in law.
+The album name was the same as Eric Woolfson's mother-in-law.

-Eve is The Alan Parsons Project's first album with singer Chris Rainbow.
-The album's opening instrumental "Lucifer" was a major hit in Europe, and "Damned If I Do" reached the US Top 40, peaking at No. 27, and reaching No. 16 in Canada.
+Eve is the Alan Parsons Project's first album with singer Chris Rainbow.
+The album's opening instrumental "Lucifer" was a major hit in Europe, and Damned If I Do reached the US Top 40, peaking at No. 27 and reaching No. 16 in Canada.
+The album also reached No. 1 in West Germany, with Billboard reporting that it had sold 400,000 copies by September 1979.
 "Lucifer" also is used as title track for the German political TV show Monitor.

+Background

+The album features a few instances of morse code, with the first occurring at the beginning of the album.
+Parsons extracted the morse code from shortwave radio without knowing the contents of the message.
+He recalled that someone did translate the message for him but said that "there was nothing particularly interesting embedded in there."
+The name "Eve" is repeated on keyboard in morse code during this song.